alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/sentinel-example/sentinel-core-example/readme.md

             spring.cloud.sentinel.datasource.fieldA = valueA
             spring.cloud.sentinel.datasource.fieldB = valueB

-Note: The AbstractDataSource of Sentinel need a ConfigParser as a constructor param and the subclass of AbstractDataSource was construct by multi-param constructor.
+Note: The AbstractDataSource of Sentinel need a Converter as a constructor param and the subclass of AbstractDataSource was construct by multi-param constructor.
 Now All DataSources in starter was construct by FactoryBean.
 If you want to do it in this way, you should register FactoryBean by SentinelDataSourceRegistry.

     SentinelDataSourceRegistry.registerFactoryBean("custeom", CustomDataSourceFactoryBean.class);